Vijay Iyer

-Vijay Iyer (/[ˌvɪdʒeɪ ˈaɪjər]/; born Vijay Raghunathan, October 26, 1971) is a composer, pianist, bandleader, producer, writer, and professor based in New York City.
+Vijay Iyer (/[ˌvɪdʒeɪ ˈaɪjər]/; born Vijay Raghunathan, October 26, 1971) is an American composer, pianist, bandleader, producer, writer, and professor based in New York City.
 The New York Times has called him a "social conscience, multimedia collaborator, system builder, rhapsodist, historical thinker and multicultural gateway".
-Iyer received a 2013 MacArthur Fellowship, a Doris Duke Performing Artist Award, a United States Artists Fellowship, a Grammy nomination, and the Alpert Award in the Arts.
-He was voted Jazz Artist of the Year in the DownBeat magazine international critics' polls in 2012, 2015, 2016, and 2018.
+Iyer received a 2013 MacArthur Fellowship, a Doris Duke Performing Artist Award, a United States Artists Fellowship, three Grammy nominations, and the Alpert Award in the Arts.
+He was voted Jazz Artist of the Year in the Downbeat magazine international critics' polls in 2012, 2015, 2016, and 2018.
 In 2014, he was jointly appointed with tenure to Harvard University's departments of music and African American studies as the Franklin D. and Florence Rosenblatt Professor of the Arts.

 Early life and education

-Born in Albany and raised in Fairport, New York (a suburb of Rochester), he is the son of Tamil Indian immigrants to the United States.
+Born in Albany and raised in Fairport, New York (a suburb of Rochester), he is the son of Indian immigrants to the United States.
 He received 15 years of Western classical training on violin beginning at the age of three.
 He began playing the piano by ear in his childhood and is mostly self-taught on that instrument.

 After completing a B.S. degree in mathematics and physics at Yale University in 1992, Iyer attended the University of California, Berkeley, where he obtained an M.A. degree in 1994 and initially intended to pursue a doctorate in physics.
-Since then, his musical innovations have stemmed from his mathematical interests.
+Some of his early musical innovations related to these academic interests.
 "I have this love for mathematical rigour and elegance," Iyer explained, "which influences the rhythms, forms and structures of my compositions."
-A particular focus has been the sequence of Fibonacci numbers; in 2009 Iyer wrote, "I became intrigued by these numbers some years ago, and have used them to structure much of my work ever since."
+One example was his use of the sequence of Fibonacci numbers; in 2009 Iyer wrote, "I became intrigued by these numbers some years ago, and have used them to structure much of my work ever since."
 While in graduate school he continued to pursue his musical interests, playing in ensembles led by the drummers E. W. Wainwright and Donald Bailey.
 In 1994, he started working with Steve Coleman and George E. Lewis.

-In 1995, concurrently with his composing, recording and touring, he left the Berkeley physics department and assembled an interdisciplinary Ph.D. degree program in technology and the arts, focusing on music cognition.
-His 1998 dissertation, "Microstructures of Feel, Macrostructures of Sound: Embodied Cognition in West African and African-American Musics", applied the dual frameworks of embodied cognition and situated cognition to the music of the African diaspora.
+In 1995, concurrently with his composing, recording and touring, he left the Berkeley physics department and assembled an interdisciplinary Ph.D. degree program in technology and the arts, through which he developed a critical intervention on the field of music cognition.
+His 1998 dissertation, "Microstructures of Feel, Macrostructures of Sound: Embodied Cognition in West African and African-American Musics", applied the dual frameworks of embodied cognition and situated cognition to the music of the African diaspora, challenging the Eurocentric underpinnings of music cognition.
 His graduate advisor was the music perception and computer music researcher David Wessel, with further guidance from Olly Wilson, George E. Lewis, Donald Glaser and Erv Hafter.